colinyoung/metadata/README.md

 ## Usage

     class User < ActiveRecord::Base
       metadata do |obj|
         puts obj.name
         is a: 'user'
         with friends: obj.friends.count
         stop
       end
+    end

 Results in